 - Submitting Academic Requirements: - Select the JRCERT-accredited dosimetry program you attended from the dropdown menu. - o Enter the date the program ended. - o Confirm your agreement to release your scores to your program director. - Upload a scan of your OFFICIAL JRCERT diploma/certificate in a PDF or JPG format only.
 Be sure the entire document is visible in the document window and is not password-protected.
 Applications with documents that are not a scan will be returned to the applicant for update.
 When the OFFICIAL diploma cannot be provided by the exam deadline date, a letter executed by the program director on OFFICIAL letterhead will be accepted in lieu of the OFFICIAL diploma.
 The graduation date detailed in the letter must correspond to the graduation date indicated on the OFFICIAL transcript. - Upload a scan of your OFFICIAL transcript with a confer date that corresponds to your certificate/diploma in a PDF or JPG format only.
 Be sure the entire document is visible in the document window and is not password-protected.
-Applications with documents that are not a scan or where the confer date on the transcript does not correspond to the graduation date on the diploma will be returned to the applicant for update. - o If the JRCERT program you attended was a certificate program, upload a scan of your Bachelor's degree (or higher) diploma in a PDF or JPG format only.
-For students attending a certificate program with a non-English BS (or higher) diploma, an English translation must be provided. - Click "Submit Program for Evaluation." - Once you click on the "Submit Application" button you will be able to: - Upload the following if applicable to you: - Name change documentation - ADA documentation.
+Applications with documents that are not a scan or where the confer date on the transcript does not correspond to the graduation date on the diploma will be returned to the applicant for update. - COMING IN 2026!
+Exam Candidates will be required to submit completion documentation for clinical training. - o If the JRCERT program you attended was a certificate program, upload a scan of your Bachelor's degree (or higher) diploma in a PDF or JPG format only.
+For students attending a certificate program with a non-English BS (or higher) diploma, an English translation must be provided. - Click "Submit Program for Evaluation." - o Once you click on the "Submit Application" button you will be able to: - Upload the following if applicable to you: - Name change documentation - ❖ ADA documentation.